Utah Solar Panels Installation: A Step-by-Step Guide

 Federal Tax Credit

 The federal tax credit covers 30 percent of your system cost.
 This is the magnum opus of Utah’s and other states’ solar tax credits.
-Making sure you either have the forms for this tax credit turned in or near completion via a company that will do it for you will ensure that you get the most bang for your buck.
+Making sure you either have the forms for this tax credit turned in, or near completion, will ensure that you get the most bang for your buck.